 It is also a way to acknowledge their importance and presence in your life.
 For example, you could post favourite photos of them or promote their work on social media.
 You can do anything to show your appreciation to your grandmother, mother, sister, daughter, co-worker, spouse, or friend.
 They will appreciate a simple message or call and love the gift, dinner or treats.

 Respecting women through your daily actions – for example, being mindful of how you speak, biases, and language stereotypes – is just as important.
 If we can be more aware of our biases, we have a better chance of counteracting them.
 Look at how biases might be affecting your attitudes or actions.
 Be mindful that the relationships, language, and behaviours that come naturally to you may express bias.

 Rozana said: “I would look at how fathers and mothers talk to one another.
 Are you talking to one another, or is one of you giving an instruction?
 This provides a picture of whether the dynamics in the relationship are healthy or one of authority.
 Children observe their parents; they notice the tone of the voice you’re using and learn from that voice.”

-If you are looking for a way to make a difference in a worthy cause this March, consider donating to a charitable organisation supporting women locally or globally.
+If you want to make a difference in a worthy cause this March, consider donating to a charitable organisation supporting women locally or globally.
 In addition, you can shop with brands that contribute to a charity when you buy certain products.

 “Help forge women’s equality by donating to a registered charity or nonprofit that works for the advancement of women and girls.
 Donating to these groups means addressing inequality and supporting their important work.
 There are many commendable charitable groups worldwide,” says the International Women’s Day website.